vcwebio/modeco.package.ingest_journal/README.md

 # `package.ingest_journal` - ModEco

-The ModEco ingest module package based on filebeat.
+The ModEco ingest module package based on journalbeat.
 See `conteco.docs.overview` for more information on the ModEco ecosystem.

 This package is intended to be used for general purpose data ingestion.